 The BVC was created to help only U.S.-based companies and organizations.
 Therefore, companies and organizations that are based outside the United States have to contact U.S. embassies and consulates in their country.

 If business travelers have their applications denied, the BVC may not offer relief.
-The issuance and refusal of visas falls under the jurisdiction of consular officers at U.S. embassies and consulates abroad.
+The issuance and refusal of visas fall under the jurisdiction of consular officers at U.S. embassies and consulates abroad.
 Sometimes, the BVC may provide additional information to the embassy or consulate to assist with an applicant's reapplication.3

 Need a visa?
 Contact a Nevada immigration law attorney...